* Church Announcements (12/10/2025

 With the addition of our online worship and opportunities through the internet, as well as the media in our worship services, we are seeking volunteers for our church “Media Team.”
 Pastor Roger oversees the Media Team and we will train you in whatever area you feel gifted in serving your church as a part of the Media Team during the service.
 We are not seeking one person to do all of this but a few people to do any of these.

-The Puzzle Exchange is Open in the Church Library
+The Puzzle Exchange in the Church Library

 Do you buy jigsaw puzzles, work them once and then store them in the closet never to be worked again?
 Are you interested in new puzzles to do but don’t want to spend the money on them?
-Your church is now providing a free Puzzle Exchange service for anyone who wants.
+Your church provides a free Puzzle Exchange service for anyone who wants.
 You take a jigsaw puzzle and leave a puzzle (if you have one to leave.
 If you do not have one to leave, then just take a puzzle).
 Stop by the church library and see if there is a puzzle that interests you and/or drop off those puzzles you’ve been storing in the closet for others to enjoy.

 Check Us Out on Facebook (First United Methodist Church - Sioux City)